I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Perhaps, you think you've got it what it takes to win a Turnip Prize.
 Remember the guiding principles for entrants are to create “something they perceive to be crap art using the least amount of effort possible.”

-There must be humour involved, the more tortured the pun the better.
+There must be humor involved, the more tortured the pun the better.
 Entries must be received physically in the first three weeks of November at the New Inn, no photographs.
-Full contest rules are available at the Turnip Prize Facebook page.
+Full contest rules are available on the Turnip Prize Facebook page.

 Here's some advice from Miss Quick who won in 2012 with a package of Tena incontinence pads with three of them sticking out from the top.
 Her “artwork” was entitled The Three Tenas: “I truly feel that the lack of effort has really paid off.
 I aimed low and luckily reached rock bottom, which is more than I could have ever dreamed of.
 I am amazed at what my mediocrity and indifference has achieved.”

 Trevor Prideaux commented on Miss Quick's success “She clearly has what it takes to be recognised in modern art circles and will be remembered in art history for no time at all.”

 - The Edinburgh College of Art introduced its Turnip Award in 2002 in which students are challenged to carve something out of a turnip.